cloudpotions/PDF-to-Excel-Bank-Statements-Converter/README.md

 2. **Handles Large Volumes**: While I tested it with 12 months of statements, this script can handle much more.
 Whether you have a year’s worth of data or several years, it will process everything efficiently.

 3. **Customizable**: If you’re not using Chase Bank, you can easily tweak the script to work with other banks.
-Just provide the script to your favorite AI (like ChatGPT) along with screenshots of your bank’s PDF format and a description of the columns you need.
+Just provide the python script for analysis to your favorite AI, along with your Banks PDF (or screenshots) and it should be able to easily tweak the code for you.
+Focus your LLM training on Columns (For example, Chase calls a column "details", another bank might call it "notes").

-4. **Saves Time**: This script processes thousands of transactions in under a minute.
-Compare that to Adobe Pro or other paid tools, which are slower and less accurate.

-5. **Free and Open Source**: Unlike expensive software, this tool leverages the power of Python and open-source libraries like `pdfplumber` and `pandas`.
-It’s completely free to use.
+4. **Free and Open Source**
 ---

 ## How It Works